 The Marvel Cinematic Universe is going to get a lot bigger, with multiple MCU spinoff series planned for Disney’s streaming video service, Disney+.
 Among the shows will be Loki, a series focusing on the titular Asgardian trickster who’s played a prominent role in the evolution of Marvel’s movieverse.

 Tom Hiddleston will reprise his MCU role for the series, according to the latest reports on the show.
-With the series expected to premiere in 2021, here’s everything we know about Loki so far.
+With the series premiering June 9, here’s everything we know about Loki so far.

 Landing page official